 Believe me.
 I’ve seen it.
 Joggers, who by themselves are as courteous as a next-door neighbor, quickly take on a fighter-pilot mentality when grouped together.
 Suddenly, they can go anywhere and do anything because who’s going to stop them?
 They’re a motivated, moving mob, a cardio-training rampage.

 The fact that the jogging clubs could go anywhere and do anything caused a problem for they usually ended up on the BIKE PATH.
-It irritated me as a biker because not more than twenty feet away was another path for walkers and joggers known as NOT THE BIKE PATH.
+It irritated me as a biker because not more than twenty feet was another path for walkers and joggers known as NOT THE BIKE PATH.
 It was a perfectly fine path, but for some reason it never attracted the jogging clubs.
 They liked the larger and less traveled path to stay together to gather momentum to get in my way.

 As the Summer days grew shorter, I tried to hold my ground, but each encounter began to chip away at me.
 I found it difficult to sleep through the night.
 I found myself becoming easily irritated at work even after eight cups of coffee.
 I saw myself not enjoying the simple surprises life has to offer like watching a sunset over a local lake or finding a twenty-dollar bill in a co-workers desk.
 I knew why: It was those jogging clubs.
 They were slowly encroaching on my lane towards happiness.
 They were slowly turning me into a person I didn’t like, and that was a person who hated being stuck in traffic.

 Dusk started to settle on a quiet Fall evening.
 With another work day behind me, I saddled up and slowly biked home.
-Already, I could feel the anxious feelings of the day starting to ebb.
+Soon I started to feel the anxious feelings of the day ebb.
+Then I saw them.

 In the laws of the urban jungle, there are two rules that cannot be ignored: fear and survival.
-At that moment I saw myself the avenger to these truths as the amount of space between my front tire and the jogger’s stretched hamstring collapsed with every heartbeat.
+At that moment I saw myself the avenger of these truths as the amount of space between my front tire and the jogger’s stretched hamstring collapsed with every heartbeat.

 Twenty yards from the pack, I lifted my head and shouted into the crisp air, “BIKER ON THE BIKE PATH!”

-In a knee-jerk of a second joggers jumped, dove and rolled into the prairie grass.
+In a knee-jerk of a second joggers jumped, dove and rolled into the grass.
 For a brief moment a gale force swept in my direction.
 For a brief moment I knew what a black lab feels when running through a flock of geese.
 And although the moment ended as quickly as it started, I knew I forever shattered this jogging club’s blind ambition in doing whatever it wanted.
 A new found fear would spread from jogger to jogger, club to club, letting everyone know that there was a madman on a bike, and that biker was marking his territory.
 Thus, a natural order would return and I would no longer be stuck in traffic on the BIKE PATH.